ss7172/MLforClimate/abstract.md

    - **Neural Networks** (LSTMs)
    - **Ensembles** (stacking or averaging multiple models)

-By evaluating these approaches with appropriate metrics (e.g., RMSE, MAE, or RMSLE), we seek to provide actionable insights for energy management and cost optimization.
+By evaluating these approaches with appropriate metrics (e.g., RMSE, MAE, or RMSLE), I seek to provide actionable insights for energy management and cost optimization.
 Ultimately, the project aims to enable data-driven decisions, enhance operational efficiency, and contribute to sustainable building operations.

 Source of dataset:
 https://www.kaggle.com/competitions/predicting-electricity-consumption/data